Dale Earnhardt: Personal life

 Earnhardt was married three times.
 In 1968, at the age of seventeen, Earnhardt married his first wife, Latane Brown.
-With her, Earnhardt fathered his first son, Kerry, a year later.
+Their son, Kerry, was born a year later.
 Earnhardt and Brown divorced in 1970.
 In 1971, Earnhardt married his second wife, Brenda Gee, the daughter of NASCAR car builder Robert Gee.
 In his marriage with Gee, Earnhardt had two children: a daughter, Kelley King Earnhardt, in 1972, and a son, Dale Earnhardt Jr., in 1974.
 Not long after Dale Jr. was born, Earnhardt and Gee divorced.
 Earnhardt then married his third wife, Teresa Houston, in 1982.
 She gave birth to their daughter, Taylor Nicole Earnhardt, in 1988.

 Earnhardt owned farmland in Mooresville, North Carolina, he would actively work on the farm and raise cattle.
-He was also an avid outdoorsmen and enjoyed hunting.
+He was also an avid outdoorsman and enjoyed hunting.

-On July 16, 1987, Earnhardt opened the Dale Earnhardt Chevrolet in Newton, NC, fulfilling his long-standing desire to become a Chevrolet dealer.
+On July 16, 1987, Earnhardt opened the Dale Earnhardt Chevrolet in Newton, North Carolina, fulfilling his long-standing desire to become a Chevrolet dealer.

 Earnhardt was also active with the Make-A-Wish Foundation.
 In 1998, he granted the wish of Wessa Miller, a young girl who wanted to give him a penny for good luck in the Daytona 500.
-Earnhardt glued the penny to his car’s dashboard and went on to win the race.
+Earnhardt glued the penny to his car's dashboard and went on to win the race.